hassan4554/Buyza/README.md

 # E-commerce Multi Vendor

 ## Live Demo
-Check out the live demo of **E-commerce Multi Vendor**: 👉 [E-commerce Multi Vendor](https://your-demo-link.com/)
+Check out the live demo of **Buyza**: 👉 [Buyza](https://buyza.vercel.app/)

 ## Introduction / Overview

-**E-commerce Multi Vendor** is a robust platform designed to facilitate online buying and selling for multiple vendors.
+**Buyza** is a robust platform designed to facilitate online buying and selling for multiple vendors.
 It streamlines the management of products, orders, payments, shops, users, and more.
 The system provides dedicated dashboards for **Admin**, **Sellers**, and **Customers**, enabling efficient communication, order management, and real-time updates across the marketplace ecosystem.

 The platform leverages modern web technologies and a scalable database schema to ensure security, performance, and ease of use for all stakeholders.